ankane/vega-ruby/README.md

 <%= chart.to_s(nonce: content_security_policy_nonce) %>
 ```

-There’s also a helper to add it automatically when Rails is configured. [unreleased]
+There’s also a helper to add it automatically when configured in Rails. [unreleased]

 ```erb
 <%= vega_chart chart %>